Skip to content

 These courses comprise of four practical days and two online theory sessions broken up over roughly twelve weeks to allow time for preparation, practice and self study.

-We offer a discounted price for BHS Approved Centre staff, and currently there is some British Equestrian funding to support those who meet the criteria.
+We offer a discounted price for BHS Approved Centre staff..

 Please click below for more information.